BSc Hons Prosthetics & Orthotics

 Year 4

-Students in Year 4 undertake two clinical placements, one in prosthetics and one in orthotics.
+In Year 4 you'll undertake the second of two clinical placements, (one in prosthetics or one in orthotics).
 Each placement lasts a minimum of four months.
 You're placed in approved clinical facilities within hospitals or private companies under the direction of a designated supervisor.

 In addition to clinical placements, you'll undertake a project intended to develop the skills of critical appraisal, analysis, review of the literature and presentation skills.
 Many projects are proposed by the NHS or private prosthetic/orthotic companies.
 There are also compulsory classes and a number of modules to choose from.